Rockbox/rockbox/apps/plugins/text_viewer/readme.txt

                - If the next line is a blank line or spaces only line, this line breaks.

        [reflow]
-           - indent changes two spaces.
+           - indent changes is two spaces (changable in the settings).
            - supports the player which does not define HAVE_LCD_BITMAP.

     [alignment]